PartyDAO/party-protocol/docs/governance.md

 Our `TokenDistributor` contract was designed to work with parties, but a `Distribution` can be created for any contract that implements the `ITokenDistributorParty` interface.
 Implementors of the `ITokenDistributorParty` must implement `getDistributionShareOf(uint256 tokenId)` which returns how much of a distribution a particular tokenId should receive.
 Denominated in proportion to `1e18` (i.e. `0.5e18` represents 50%)`, as well as `ownerOf(uint256 tokenId`) which returns the owner of a tokenId.
 In the case of a `PartyGovernanceNFT`, the `getDistributionShareOf(uint256 tokenId)` defers to the ratio of the voting power of the specific `tokenId` against the `totalVotingPower`.

-When creating a distribution, implementing contracts are expected to transfer the tokens and call the accompanying `create{Erc20Distribution,Erc1155Distribution,createNativeDistribution}` method in the same transaction.
+When creating a distribution, implementing contracts are expected to transfer the tokens prior to calling the accompanying `create{Erc20Distribution,Erc1155Distribution,createNativeDistribution}` method in the same transaction.

 ---